 That's 125 calories for the entire bottle, and 32.5 grams of sugar!
 That is the entire recommended daily intake of sugar - all in one bottle.
 Calling Vitaminwater "water" slanders water's good name.

-If you want to add flavor to your water, there's a better way to go.
+If you want to add flavor to your water, there's a better way to go with our healthy drink mixes.
 What do you think of Vitaminwater?